mturnwall/generator-digitaria/README.md

 ###Compass

 This is as simple as installing a couple of Ruby gems.
+To use the latest features of SASS you'll need to install the pre-release version of Compass by using the `--pre` switch

 1. $ gem update --system
-2. $ gem install compass
+2. $ gem install --pre compass

 ###Sass-globbing

-This is a ruby gem so you install with `gem install sass-globbing`, https://github.com/chriseppstein/sass-globbing
+This is a ruby gem so you install with `gem install sass-globbing`, https://github.com/chriseppstein/sass-globbing.
+Sass globbing allows you to import many sass or scss files in a single import statement.

+###Susy

+This is grid framework and needs to be installed as a gem `gem install susy`, http://susy.oddbird.net/

 ### Editorconfig